Membership basics

 We’ve identified some important points worth remembering to retain members.

-It’s important to have a database (preferably electronic) that stores all the details about your donors, including names and contact details, donation amounts and frequency, any contact with them, and any other detail that may help you with future appeals.
+It’s important to have a database that stores all the details about your supporters, including names and contact details, donation amounts and frequency, any contact with them, membership periods, purchases and any other detail that may help you with future interactions.

 Your database doesn’t have to be high-tech, however – you can use programs like Excel or even Word, but it’s important that you have a system in place for managing your members’ information.
-Many organisations may still use paper records, which are fine, so long as they are backed up somewhere else.
-You don’t want to risk losing all of your members’ information!
+Whilst in the past many organisations may have used paper records, which were fine, there are simply more efficient online options available today.

 Some of the information that you may want to gather from members includes basic contact information, including name, email and phone number.
 You may want to ask for a postcode for reference if your members are located across a broader area.